anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I have been impressed with the urgency of doing.
-Knowing is not enough; we must apply.
-Being willing is not enough; we must do.
+Quote: He who lives in harmony with himself lives in harmony with the universe.

-By: Leonardo da Vinci
+By: Marcus Aurelius